-The search numbers really do not matter, remember they are just best guesses at what is actually happening on Google.
+The search numbers do not matter.
+Remember, they are just best guesses at what is happening on Google.

-What I mean by apples to apples is, you don’t want to compare different keyword research tools with each other.
+What I mean by this is, you don’t want to compare different keyword research tools with each other.

 Your goal is to be able to populate for as many ways as naturally possible in your post, as many different search phrases as possible that are relevant to how people put in the topic or question they want an answer to from Google.

-When choosing your keywords, you want them to mean the exact same thing, but said in different ways.
+When choosing your keywords, you want them to mean the exact same thing, but you want to say them in alternate ways.

-In having these broad search phrases sprinkled through your content this absolutely tells Google what your content is all about.
+Having these broad search phrases sprinkled throughout your content effectively tells Google what your content is all about.